 Excalibur & Related Scroll Saws

 I have found that people are often asking the same questions regarding the General International Excalibur scroll saw (now sold as King Canada Excelsior) and thought it would be best to try and get all the info in one place for everyone’s convenience.
 For now, I will mainly cover the front-to-back motion issue.
 I will, however try to make this as comprehensive as possible.
-While much of what is on this page is about the Excalibur & Excelsior specifically, much of the info will be useful for other saws as well as there are many clone saws based off of the same design.
+While this page is about the Excalibur & Excelsior specifically, much of the info will be useful for other saws as well as there are many clone saws based off of the same design.
 This saw, once properly adjusted, has certainly brought my scrolling ability to a new level and I never want to go back… I recently used a Dewalt DW788 for a small project and the difference in the intricate detail work was even greater than I remembered.

 At Your Own Risk